marmelab/react-admin/UPGRADE.md

 ## Application Cache No Longer Uses `validUntil`

-React-admin's *application cache* used to reply on the dataProvider returning a `validUntil` property in the response.
+React-admin's *application cache* used to rely on the dataProvider returning a `validUntil` property in the response.
 This is no longer the case, as the cache functionality is handled by react-query.
 Therefore, you can safely remove the `validUntil` property from your dataProvider response.

 ```diff
 const dataProvider = {